 Author: Sarah Clayton

-Klettur Hotel is close to the capital's scenic harbour, and comes with its own friendly little bar stocked with Icelandic beers.
+Klettur Hotel - 2 excursions included is close to the capital's scenic harbour, and comes with its own friendly little bar stocked with Icelandic beers.

 Our top deals tailored to you, straight to your inbox Sign up for offers